 He joined Opera Mundi in 1950, and became a versatile artist of newspaper comics for this agency, including adaptations of 'Ben Hur', 'Jane Eyre' and the Bible, as well as 'La Découverte du Monde' and 'L'Histoire de Paris'.
 From 1952, he was also present in Héroic with series like 'Oliver Twist', 'Gil Blas' and 'Bug Jargal'.
 He had a long run on the series 'Le Cavalier Inconnu' (1955-1970) in Pépito magazine.

 Uncle Tom's Cabin

-His work for the daily press continued with several comic adaptations of literary works at Mondial-Presse from 1956.
+His work for the daily press continued with several comic adaptations of literary works for Mondial-Presse from 1956.
 In addition, his work appeared in Bugs Bunny ('Bob Franck'), Lisette, Monty ('Canadian Boy'), Mireille ('Mylène, Danseuse Étoile'), L'Intrépide/Hurrah ('Le Diamant Noir') and Rintintin (the title comic).

-He drew a comic about 'Michael Jackson' for Hachette in 1988, and the series 'Wayne Thunder', written by Alain De Kuyssche, at Lombard.
+He drew a comic about Michael Jackson for Hachette in 1988, and the series 'Wayne Thunder', written by Alain De Kuyssche, for Le Lombard.
 For the publishing house Albin Michel, Marcello created 'L'Épopée du Paris Saint-Germain' and the more adult 'Nuit Barbare' and 'Amok'.
 Raphaël Marcello returned to his native town Vintimille in 1991, where he began a collaboration with the magazine Il Giornalino and the publishing house Bonelli, illustrating episodes of 'Tex' and 'Zagor'.